assyrianic/Tagha/README.md

 * Embeddable and easy to embed.
 * Tagha allocates only what is needed and performs no garbage collection during runtime.
 * Scripts can call host-defined functions (Native Interface).
-* Host can call script functions and retrieve return values from the script function invocation.
+* Host Applications can call script functions and retrieve return values from the script function invocation.
-* Scripts (by exporting tagha's own API) can manually load other scripts as dynamic libraries.
+* Scripts (by exporting Tagha's own API) can manually load other scripts as dynamic libraries.
-* Little-endian format (only).
+* VM runs as little-endian format (only).
 * Small.
 The entire runtime as a static library is less than 50kb.
-* Tagha's entire code is **about 1k lines of code**!
+* Tagha's entire VM code is **about 1k lines of code**!
-* Speed, tagha is very fast for a virtual machine that does not use a JIT.
+* Speed, Tagha is very fast for a virtual machine that does not use a JIT.
-* Memory safe, tagha sandboxes scripts.
+* Memory safe, Tagha sandboxes scripts by blocking memory operations that were not allocated by the script's own memory allocator.
 * Tagha Assembler - transforms human readable bytecode into binary bytecode.
 * Tagha IR Builder - header-only, higher level constructs to manually create bytecode.
 * Tagha Bytecode Builder - header-only encoder functions to help with lower level bytecode creation.